afzals2000/pyspark_example/README.md

 # Pyspark Example
-Pyspark examples on how to load data from different format into Dataframes.
+Pyspark examples on how to load data from different format into Spark Dataframes.

 ## Installation
 Python 3.x should be available on OS.
 Create virtual environment in $HOME dir ($HOME/venv3x)